How do interviews and match work when you have 5 SEATTLE clinic sites with 5 rank numbers and an RTT?

 We are extremely proud of our graduates.
 They have demonstrated the wide breadth of training we offer here as well as our commitment to medicine as a vehicle for social justice.
 Our graduates work in diverse areas:

-- Hospitalist physicians.
-Many of our graduates work as hospitalist physicians at some point in thier career.
+Hospitalist physicians.
+Many of our graduates work as hospitalist physicians at some point in their career.